jarrydkeir/node-redis-api/README.md

 # Overview

 This is a nodejs application that can consume JSON documents to be stored in a standalone redis instance.

-It has the capability to:

-* Create entry
-* Update entry
-* Read entry
-* Remove entry

 ## Required Nodejs Packages